 Novo Nordisk had publicly targeted 25% mean weight loss for CagriSema.
 The actual result of 22.7% missed this target.
 When the results were announced, Novo Nordisk's stock dropped approximately 15%.

 Context matters here.
-The 22.7% figure matches tirzepatide's efficacy.
+The 22.7% figure matches tirzepatide's efficacy from cross-trial comparison, though the head-to-head REDEFINE 4 trial later showed tirzepatide at 25.5% versus CagriSema at 23.0%.
 The market reaction was driven by expectations, not by poor results.
 CagriSema is still among the most effective obesity drugs ever tested.
-The "miss" was relative to Novo Nordisk's own ambitious projections, not relative to the competitive landscape.

 For comparison: semaglutide alone produces about 15% weight loss.
-Tirzepatide produces about 22.5%.
+Tirzepatide produces 22.5-25.5% depending on the trial.
 Retatrutide (triple agonist, still investigational) produces about 28.7%.

 CagriSema vs. Other Weight Loss Drugs

 CagriSema's competitive position is nuanced.
-It matches tirzepatide on weight loss but uses a fundamentally different mechanism.
+It uses a fundamentally different mechanism from tirzepatide.
 This matters because patients who do not respond well to GLP-1 + GIP (tirzepatide's mechanism) may respond to GLP-1 + amylin (CagriSema's mechanism).
 Having drugs with different mechanisms gives physicians more options.

 For detailed comparisons of available drugs, see our retatrutide vs tirzepatide comparison and our complete retatrutide guide.